Climate change and our business

 Climate change will have an impact on our business and our customers.
 The Paris Agreement provides an international framework for tackling climate change and promoting a low carbon future.
 We aim to play our part by reducing the carbon footprint of our business and working with our suppliers to help bring about wider change.

-We worked with the Carbon Trust during 2017 to set a new target.
-Our goal is now to achieve a 50% reduction in our direct emissions (scope 1and 2) intensity by 2023 against our 2013 baseline (tonnes of CO2 per 100sqm of completed homes).
+Our current target is to achieve a 50% reduction in our direct emissions (scope 1 and 2) intensity by 2023 against our 2013 baseline (tonnes of CO2 per 100sqm of completed homes).

 We have achieved the Carbon Trust Standard for our overall approach to carbon management, including our policy, strategy and verification of our data and processes.
 We are the first homebuilder to achieve this.

 We participate in the CDP climate change report and received a score of B in 2018 (2017: B), which is the highest score among UK homebuilders.